 Put a single layer of wood chips, such as hickory, cherry or oak, in the roasting pan.
 Pour water over them and soak them for an hour.
 Drain the water, leaving a film of water on the bottom of the roasting pan.

 Step 3: Position the Rack

 Put a rack in or on the roasting pan that will elevate the meat an inch or two above the chips.

 Put an oven rack in the bottom third of the oven.
 Remove the upper rack to allow room for the foil tent.
 Preheat the oven to 250 degrees Fahrenheit.

 Step 5: Make a Foil Tent

 Put the meat on the rack.
 Make a tent of aluminum foil that completely seals the roasting pan on all sides and has room in the top for the smoke to circulate.
 The more tightly the foil is sealed, the more the wood flavor will penetrate the meat.

-Bake ribs or chicken for about three hours.
+Bake ribs or oven smoked chicken for about three hours.
 Bake a beef or pork roast for about eight hours, depending on the size.
 Keep the oven temperature at 250 degrees Fahrenheit.

 Remove the foil.
 Brush the meat with barbecue sauce.
 Broil for a few minutes to caramelize the barbecue sauce.